Skip to main content

 columns:

-- name: metadata_json
+- column: metadata_json

 enabled: false # Skip anomaly detection